Barbara Will, unliking Stein, and scholarly malpractice

 During the war Stein counted on her neighbors for protection, having lived in the Bugey region for more than a decade — a region that was, early in the war, “a bastion of Pétainism.”
 She knew the Bugey perspective, even as an American garden-farmer with a cosmopolitan, other life.
 Observe how Will phrases this: “Later in 1941, Stein did manage to publish a pro-Pétainist piece, ‘La langue française,’ in the Vichy journal Patrie.”
 Will vaguely says “Later in 1941” instead of August 1941 for no reason that I can tell except to conflate it with the translation project in 1942.
 And just before this sentence she erroneously claims that Stein started translating Pétain “early in 1941.”
 Again, historical dates are one victim as Will forces them to subtend a paranoid narrative.
 My primary point of contention, though, is with the “did manage to publish” phrasing.
 In an endnote, Will cites a Stein letter to Van Vechten from May 1941: “I have been asked to do a little thing in french on the french language, for a new review called Patrie, an official thing under the patronage of Marshal Pétain.”
 So Will’s main text asserts “Stein did manage to publish” while her note clarifies, “I have been asked to do.”
 Will’s own evidence contradicts her assertion that Stein had been seeking a venue for propaganda.

 In “La langue française” Stein explores the difference between writing and speech and generalizes about how the French speak their language.
 These are not new themes for Stein, going back to, at the least, Narration (1935) and Paris France (1939).
 I question Will’s decision not to include this brief Stein essay in her book.
 Whereas Burns and Dydo included the Pétain introduction in their Stein-Wilder volume — a scholarly gesture that lets readers see for themselves — Will excludes, basically, a Stein text that she attaches great importance to but very few people have seen.
-To remedy this exclusion I have posted it, in the original French, and — with Solveig Daugaard — translated into English.
+To remedy this exclusion, Solveig Daugaard and I have posted it in the original French and with an English translation.
 (Daugaard has also written an illuminating introduction.)
 When Stein was asked by “Richard de Rochement of the American Red Cross” to write an essay “on the importance or prestige of the French language,” she was told that it was to be “non political”; and indeed, contrary to what Will implies in her summary, Stein’s essay does not refer to Pétain.
 To suit her narrative Will misleadingly translates “profondes” (deep) as “pure” and acts as if Stein used the word “peace” (paix, which doesn’t appear); Will looks for “code” and “subtext” and calls it “profoundly reactionary.”
 Here is Stein’s piece on “The French Language.”

 Because Will never sufficiently contextualizes the three highlighted texts, I offer a Stein bibliography for the war years.
 Included are some of her short pieces in “resistance publications such as Confluences, Fontaine, and L’Arbalète,” which Will does not address.
 (On Stein’s publications during the war, see Edward Burns’s “Gertrude Stein: A complex itinerary, 1940–1944.”)
 I leave Stein’s “Introduction to Pétain’s Paroles aux français” out because the translations were unfinished.
 Stein left work in her posthumous archive that she wanted published, but the Pétain translations — although she kept them — can be considered archival material, like a letter or notebook, not intended for publication.
 Any one Stein text from this period should be read in relation to the rest, yet Will ignores or gives little attention to most of these.